jonnor/ESC-CNN-microcontroller/report/report.md

 that can inform not only about the sound level but also information about the noise source, motivates our research question:

-> Can we classify environmental sounds directly on a wireless and battery-operated noise sensor, without requiring to transmit privacy-sensitive audio to a central system?
+> Can we classify environmental sounds directly on a wireless and battery-operated noise sensor?

 \newpage